vkola-lab/jad2024/README.md

 3. Analyze graph level metrics to determine differences in efficiency and organization of tau deposition at varying amyloid burdens.

 ## I. Data Cleaning
+Data can be obtained from [ADNI](https://adni.loni.usc.edu/data-samples/access-data/) and [A4](https://a4study.org/) websites upon request.

 A. The tau and amyloid PET from ADNI and A4 are located in **mci_mri_graph/data_paths_and_cleaning/data/raw_csv_data**
    1. ADNI raw csv data will be in **mci_mri_graph/data_paths_and_cleaning/data/raw_csv_data/adni** <br>
    The raw csv with centiloid values is in this folder and named **UCBERKLEY_AMY_6MM_05Oct2023.csv** <br>